OlivierLD/AstroComputer/README.md

 | Scala | 64 |
 | Python | 142 |

-> Note: For Java and Scala, the JVM and the classes have to be loaded first.
+> _Note_: For Java and Scala, the JVM and the classes have to be loaded first.
 > Subsequent executions should be must faster.
 For example, 10 consecutive java executions:
 > ```
 > Calculations for 2020-03-28 16:50:20 UTC (not now)